 About The Monitor

-In case you want something that’s more practical for PC use and has a VA panel, the BenQ EW277HDR is for you.
-It’s not curved nor does it support AMD FreeSync, but it has HDR and pretty high peak brightness.
+In case you want something that’s more practical for PC use and has a VA panel, the Philips 272E1CA is for you.

 Image Quality

-With the BenQ EW277HDR, you get the same 3,000:1 contrast ratio for deep blacks as well as a wide color gamut (93% DCI-P3) for more saturated colors.
+With the Philips 272E1CA, you get the same 3,000:1 contrast ratio for deep blacks as well as full sRGB color space coverage for accurate colors.

 The higher pixel density also makes for more screen real estate and sharper details.
 While 81 pixels per inch is still not ideal for PC use, it’s much better than 70 PPI of the 32″ 1080p models.